foxdonut/meiosis/docs/lessons/router-intro.md

 Instead of re-inventing the wheel, a router library is used to do the work of matching URLs to route paths.
 You can use a different library by adjusting the pattern setup code to match how your chosen library works.
-The examples in this document use one of the following router libraries:
+The following router libraries are used in the examples of this documentation:

 - [feather-route-matcher](https://github.com/HenrikJoreteg/feather-route-matcher)
 - [Mithril Router](https://mithril.js.org/route.html)